Vladichik/userManagementSystem/README.md

 **The main purpose of voice recognition module is to find user in the list by first_name.**

 When you launch the application for the first time it will ask you to allow browser to use your microphone.
 Press YES to allow.
-Then to find some user in the list simply say **FIND STEVEN** or any other name that you want to find.
+In order to find some user in the list simply say **FIND STEVEN** or any other name that you want to find.
 Expected behavior - you should see the text on the application top bar saying **Looking for Steven**, when it does find Steven then few things should happen:

 1. The text on the tob bar will change to **Steven found!!!**
 2. Users list will scroll automatically to Stevens position
-3. The Stevens row will become focused and his location will appear on the map
+3. Stevens row will become focused and his location will appear on the map

+**NOTE:** _Voice recognition performance depends on internet connection speed, so please don't worry if it takes few seconds to respond.
+If it takes too much time, refresh the page and try again._